minseok127/atomsnap/README.md

 ### Purpose:

 - Atomically manages multiple versions of an object in a multi-threaded environment.
 	- Readers should only see the object that is either entirely unmodified or fully updated.
+	- So writers do not modify the object in place.
+Instead, they copy it, update the data, and then register a new version.
 - Ensures wait-free access and safe memory release.

 ### Reader & Writer Behavior: